Screen juggling—is it an art for IT professionals, or is it absurd?

 What's the key piece of that?
 A unified platform.
 With a unified experience built on a highly extensible tech stack backed by a security operations center (SOC), MSPs will become more outcome-oriented.
 With 24/7 threat monitoring, detection and response capabilities, and SOC capabilities in one platform, the MSP has insight into all infrastructure components—providing clients a single source of truth and better protection.

 Want to learn more about how MSPs can enhance their security offering?
-Register for our upcoming webinar, Over 300 and counting: MSPs need to secure their own house fast!
+Watch our on-demand webinar, Over 300 and counting: MSPs need to secure their own house fast!